 Once each year, we will send you a letter that lists any other medical or drug insurance coverage that we know about.
 Please read over this information carefully.
-If it is correct, you don't need to do anything.
-If the information is incorrect, or if you have other coverage that is not listed, please call Customer Service (phone numbers are printed on the back cover of this booklet).
+If it is correct, you don't need to

 SECTION 9 We protect the privacy of your personal health information